RobertBaruch/dergwasm/Dergwasm/Environments/README.md

 Module name: `wasi_snapshot_preview1`

 This environment implements functions in [WASI snapshot preview 1](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/witx/wasi_snapshot_preview1.witx), as used by Emscripten.
+It is also takes an `EmscriptenEnv` to use it for various services.

 The following WASM functions are implemented in this environment: